cockroachdb/docs/v2.1/change-data-capture.md

 The following are limitations in the v2.1 release, and will be addressed in the future.

-- Changefeeds created with the alpha may not be compatible with future alphas and the final v2.1 release.
+- Changefeeds created with the alpha or beta may not be compatible with future alphas, betas, or the final v2.2 release.

     {{site.data.alerts.callout_danger}}
     Do not use this feature on production data.
     {{site.data.alerts.end}}

 - The CockroachDB core changefeed is not ready for external testing.
-- Changefeed progress is not exposed to the user.
-- The SQL interface is not final and may change.
 - Changefeeds only work on tables with a single [column family](column-families.html) (which is the default for new tables).
 - Many DDL queries (including [`TRUNCATE`](truncate.html), [`RENAME TABLE`](rename-table.html), and [`DROP TABLE`](drop-table.html)) will cause errors on a changefeed watching the affected tables.
+Also, any schema changes with column backfills (e.g., adding a column with a default, adding a computer column, adding a `NOT NULL` column, dropping a column) will cause errors on a changefeed.
 - Changefeeds cannot be [backed up](backup.html) or [restored](restore.html).
 - Changefeed behavior under most types of failures/degraded conditions is not yet tuned.
-- Changefeed internal buffering does not respect memory use limitations.
-- Changefeeds do not scale horizontally or to high traffic workloads.
-- Changefeeds use a pull model, but will use a push model in v2.1, lowering latencies considerably.
+- Changefeeds use a pull model, but will use a push model in v2.2, lowering latencies considerably.
-- Changefeeds are slow on data recently loaded via [`RESTORE`](restore.html) or [`IMPORT`](import.html).
 - Changefeeds cannot be altered.
 To alter, cancel the changefeed and create a new one with updated settings from where it left off.
 - Additional format options will be added, including Avro.
 - Additional envelope options will be added, including one that displays the old and new values for the changed row.